Tamper Detection against Unitary Operators: Introduction

-\paragraph*{\textbf{Relaxed tamper detection.}} Recall that motivation for a tamper detection code is to construct a storage where it is hard for adversary to change a message for some other message.
-A similar effect can be achieved if one instead considers the following condition instead of property A. \begin{enumerate}[A$^\prime$.] \item $\Pr\left( \dec\left( f \left( \enc \left( m \right) \right)\right)= \lbrace m, \perp\rbrace \right) \geq 1-\epsilon$. \end{enumerate} Here, in case of tampering, a decoder is either allowed to detect tampering or output the original message $m$.
-In this case, although there was some tampering and decoder does not necessarily detect it (by outputting $\perp$), the storage still managed to revert back to the original state.
-Clearly, condition A implies condition A$^\prime$, hence we refer to a code satisfying A$^\prime$ and B as relaxed tamper detection code.
+\begin{enumerate} \item[{\crtcrossreflabel{$\mathrm{B}^\prime$}[item:intro_relaxed_soundness]}] . $\Pr\left( \dec\left( f \left( \enc \left( m \right) \right)\right)= \lbrace m, \perp\rbrace \right) \geq 1-\eps$ (\emph{Relaxed soundness}). \end{enumerate} Here, in case of tampering, a decoder is either allowed to detect tampering or output the original message $m$.
+In this case, although there was some tampering and the decoder does not necessarily detect it (by outputting $\perp$), the storage still managed to revert back to the original message.
+Clearly, Property~\ref{item:intro_soundness_1} implies Property~\ref{item:intro_relaxed_soundness}; hence we refer to a code satisfying Property~\ref{item:intro_completeness_1} and \ref{item:intro_relaxed_soundness} as a relaxed tamper detection code.